Back to Living Real Change

 Why is measles dangerous?

 The recent measles outbreak underscores the need for every child to be vaccinated.
-Jesse Couk, M.D., a Piedmont infectious disease specialist, explains why measles is such a dangerous illness and how it can be prevented.
+Jesse Couk, M.D., a Piedmont infectious disease specialist, explains why measles is dangerous and how it can be prevented.

 What makes measles so threatening?